Our plans

 biodiversity net gain

 At OnPath Energy, we’re powering a more sustainable future through renewable energy.
-Our projects, like the proposal for Barnsdale Solar Energy Park, will inspire and enable communities, businesses, and landowners to embrace a just transition to net zero.
+Our projects, like the proposal for Barnsdale Solar Park, will inspire and enable communities, businesses, and landowners to embrace a just transition to net zero.
 Key benefits include:

 OnPath Energy also operates the nearby Hook Moor Wind Farm at Micklefield which has been providing clean, renewable electricity since 2016.
 Take a look at the benefits the Hook Moor Wind Farm provides to local residents